The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 There will generally be a register of breeders for you to check out, and they will have come up to a certain standard.

-Of course, you can also talk to other owners and see if they are in a position to recommend somebody that is good to you.
+Of course, you can also talk to other owners and see if they are in a position to recommend somebody good to you.

-The added bonus of this is the way in which you can learn more about the dog which may very well make a difference to your decision as to whether or not to go ahead.
+The added bonus of this is how you can learn more about the dog which may very well make a difference to your decision as to whether or not to go ahead.

 3 Little-Known Facts About American Pit Corso Puppies